Guide

 BIC8 vs BIC11

-Learn the visible difference between BIC8 and BIC11 codes, how the optional branch identifier works, and why format checks do not verify directory status.
+Learn the visible difference between BIC8 and BIC11 codes, what the last three branch characters mean, and why format checks do not verify directory status.

 Who this guide is useful for